vertuoza/compose-tailscale/pr-env-api/docs/setup-guide.md

 ## API Documentation

-See the [README.md](../README.md) file for detailed API documentation.
+See the [API Reference](./api-reference.md) file for detailed API documentation.